xiyuyi/SOFI2.0/README.md

 The asociated publication (listed bellow) being properly cited and credited.

-X. Yi, S. Son, S. Weiss, "Moments reconstruction and local dynamic range compression of high order Super-resolution of Optical Fluctuation Imaging", to be submitted.
+X. Yi, S. Son, S. Weiss, "Moments reconstruction and local dynamic range compression of high order Super-resolution of Optical Fluctuation Imaging", submitted.

 Author information (name, email address) shall remain the same in the assocaited script files when used in other packages.